 What’s next on your career path?

 I knew very quickly after moving into the care assistant role that I was on the right path and that I wanted to train as a nurse.
-Following an Access to Nursing course at college, I started a three year full-time nursing degree course in September 2017.
+Following an Access to Nursing course at college, I started a full-time nursing degree course in September 2017.

 The Leuchie team have supported and encouraged me all the way.
 They’ve kept me on as a member of staff while I’m doing my course, changing my contract to part-time and adapting my shifts to fit round my studies.